 For Christian leaders, pastors, and anyone else honoring God in a special way during this holiday season, please remember that

 - Christmas should be a time when we remember that Jesus came to earth to save us from Adam’s sin.

-- Christmas should be a time for us to remember that we as Christians have an obligation to leave the comforts of our everyday life to help those less fortunate just as Jesus did for all of us.
+- Christmas should be a time for us to remember that we as Christians have an obligation to leave the comforts of our everyday life to help those in need, just as Jesus did for all of us.

-It is a time for us to answer the questions that non-Christians are asking when they come to church this holiday season.
-Please visit our Answers section to be prepared to answer the questions people need to hear.
+It is time for us to answer the questions that non-Christians are asking when they come to church this holiday season.
+Please visit our Answers section to be prepared.

-Any Christmas message, whether Christmas sermons, in everyday conversation, and so on, needs to explain to people who don’t know God the bad news in Genesis as well as the good news in the Gospels so that they too can understand and prayerfully enjoy the free gift of salvation in Jesus Christ.
+Any Christmas discussion, whether in Christmas sermons or everyday conversation, needs to explain the bad news in Genesis as well as the good news in the Gospels so that unbelievers can understand and prayerfully enjoy the free gift of salvation in Jesus Christ.
 Please take some time to read the Good News.